 – Fold each square in half and cut a little scallop in the top of each piece using small sharp scissors.
 You’ll end up with two semi-circles at the top of each piece.

 – Thread a needle with green thread and stitch three small running stitches across the base of each piece of felt.
+Make sure the stitches enter and exit the same side of each felt piece (this ensures they’ll gather together nicely).

 – Gently pull the thread to gather the felt.